zamanianlab/ZamanianLabDocs/docs/labmanual.md

  1. **Do not open it** until you are ready to transfer the contents.
 Notify emergency contacts on freezers by phone.

- 2. Hanson has 2 up right backup -80&deg;C’s in the basement room B37.
-One right when you walk in and the other off to the right both labeled "back up."
+ 2. SVM North has one backup -80&deg;C’s immediately outside of the freezer bay.

  3. Use the autoclave bins and any empty styrofoam containers you can get (found in the little cubby at the entrance of room 230) for getting dry ice to keep items cold during transfer.
 The dry ice is located on the loading dock to the right in tan wheeled bins.